DynoGraph/stinger-dynograph/README.md

-# GraphBench
+# DynoGraph

 > (c) 2014 Georgia Tech Research Institute
 > Released under GPL v3.0.
 See LICENSE for full details

-GraphBench is a suite of benchmarks centered around streaming graph analytics.
+DynoGraph is a suite of benchmarks centered around streaming graph analytics.
 With the prevalence of social media and the need to process real-time network graphs, streaming dynamic graphs have become a very important application.